-We aim to improve the quality of life in Highlands, New Jersey, by helping the arts to flourish.
+We aim to support the quality of life in Highlands, New Jersey, by helping the arts to flourish.

-We focus on leveraging the passion, creativity, and perspective of local artists, art enthusiasts and local businesses to co-create and manage diverse events and programs accessible to all.
+We focus on leveraging the passion, creativity, and perspective of local artists, creatives, makers, art enthusiasts and local businesses to co-create and manage diverse events and programs accessible to all.

-HBAC has a broad interpretation of art and we embrace both classically trained and self-taught artists of all ages.
+HBAC has a broad interpretation of art and creativity.
+We embrace both classically trained and self-taught creators of all ages and mediums.

 The Highlands Borough Arts Council was founded in August 2013 as the result of FEMA-sponsored Super Storm Sandy recovery committees.

 Highlands, New Jersey is a small waterfront community at the northernmost point of the Jersey Shore.
 The borough is home to approximately 5,000 Highlanders from diverse walks of life.
 Highlands was particularly hard hit in Sandy, with over six feet of water flooding many areas of the downtown section of the borough.

 The formation of the HBAC was a response to the need for community involvement and togetherness during a time of crisis.
 Events also served as a reason for displaced residents to come back to Highlands and have experiences as part of the community.

 Highlands has made great strides since Sandy.
 Today, HBAC now works with a focus to support our creative community as the borough evolves beyond the storm.

 After a hiatus in 2016, HBAC re-launched in 2018 with an updated leadership team.